abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 You can view this constructor as the operation of adding the value `a` to a list (and returning a new list).

-As you probably expect, the `List` type is inductive i.e. every arrow that you draw generates more arrows (here, we only draw *part* of them (the ones that come from the list `(1,Nill)`).
+As you probably expect, the $List$ type is inductive i.e. every arrow that you draw generates more arrows (here, we only draw *part* of them (the ones that come from the list $(1,Nill)$).

 ![The `Cons` function --- An arrow from the `Nat` type, pointing to an arrow from the list type to itself: 0 -> (1, nill) -> (0, (1,Nill)), 1 -> (1, Nil) -> (1,(1,Nill)) etc. ](../06_type/list_type_cons_2.svg)